 Pyrex was developed as a tempered glass product by Corning Glass Works in 1924.
 Known as a "borosilicate" glass, it contains boron as well as the glass makers usual mix of sand, soda and lime.
 The boron makes the glass less likely to expand during changes in temperature.
 When it does break, scientists say it should crack into large pieces rather than shatter.

 Over the years, Pyrex cookware has become a fixture in the kitchen.
-Many cooks say the Pyrex pie plate is the standard
+Many cooks say the Pyrex pie plate is the standard pie dish.
+Pyrex measuring cups are also widely used.

 So why the problems?